-The PGDM in Entrepreneurship program begins with Idea Generation, during which the students identify opportunities and the Idea Validation stage enables them to analyze the feasibility of the business idea.
-The program follows a structured approach for converting the business idea into a startup.
+The PGCM in Entrepreneurship program begins with Idea Generation, which helps students in creating business ideas, identify opportunities and the Idea Validation stage enables them to analyse the feasibility of the business idea.
+This entrepreneur development program follows a structured approach for converting the business idea into a startup.

 Legal and Brand Identity

-After making the decision to transform the idea into a business, the first thing entrepreneurs have to do is make the business official by creating its legal identity.
+After working on creating business ideas, validating it and making the decision to transform the idea into a business, the first thing entrepreneurs have to do is make the business official by creating its legal identity.
 This is achieved with the help of legal experts who guide the entrepreneurs in choosing the right legal entity option.

 Brand identity is the compilation of elements that a company creates to portray the right image to its consumer.
 Your brand identity makes you instantly recognizable to your customers, they will associate your brand identity with your product or service, and this identity forges the connection between you and your customers.